IlkerDEMIR-s/GraduateThesisProject/README.md

-# A simple, cross platform, graduate thesis system built on .NET Core
+# A cross platform, graduate thesis system built on .NET Core

 ## Visual Studio and SQL Server